ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
+- The Cuckoo's Egg - Cliff Stoll

+### 2026
 - Ghost in the Wires - Kevin Mitnick

-### 2026
 - Don't Believe Everything You Think - Joseph Nguyen
 - Too Big to Fail - Andrew Ross Sorkin
 - The Haves and Have-Yachts - Evan Osnos